savagedude3/biocoding_resources/README.md

 ## Learning Bioinformatics (General)

-The digital cell : cell biology as a data science - Duke University Libraries Catalog

-^Great book with intro to using computational methods in cell biology. *There is a print copy in the library and I also have one at my desk in the lab.
+[The digital cell : cell biology as a data science - Duke University Libraries Catalog](https://find.library.duke.edu/catalog/DUKE009776723) - Great book with intro to using computational methods in cell biology. *There is a print copy in the library and I also have one at my desk in the lab.

-Computational Genomics with R (compgenomr.github.io)

-^Computational Genomics Book with good bio intro and R applications
+[Computational Genomics with R](https://compgenomr.github.io/book/) - Computational Genomics Book with good bio intro and R applications

-Introduction to Computational Biology (biodatascience.github.io)

-^Class site from UNC PI and DESeq2 author Mike Love.
+[Introduction to Computational Biology](https://biodatascience.github.io/compbio/) - Class site from UNC PI and DESeq2 author Mike Love.
 Includes R markdown pages for each class an lots of references.

-R Bioinformatics Cookbook: Use R and Bioconductor to Perform RNAseq, Genomics, Data Visualization, and Bioinformatic Analysis - Duke University Libraries Catalog

-^Protocols for many different bioinformatics tasks in R
+[R Bioinformatics Cookbook: Use R and Bioconductor to Perform RNAseq, Genomics, Data Visualization, and Bioinformatic Analysis](https://find.library.duke.edu/catalog/DUKE010193098) - Protocols for many different bioinformatics tasks in R

-Bioinformatics data skills - Duke University Libraries Catalog

-^General principles for efficient bioinformatics work using Unix and R
+[Bioinformatics data skills](https://find.library.duke.edu/catalog/DUKE010166735) - General principles for efficient bioinformatics work using Unix and R

-Lots of "lessons" on different basic CS & data stuff The Carpentries
+[Data Carpentries](https://carpentries.org/) Lots of "lessons" on different basic CS & data stuff

 scRNAseq workshop & others are recorded in CZI schedule Computational Biology Office Hours - Neurodegeneration Challenge Network (chanzuckerberg.com)